visualopsholdings/flo/README.md

 ### 30-May-2024

-null, if, true and dict.
+null, if, true, dict, string, getmember and equal.